-Welcome to the World Without Orphans Roadmap
+Welcome to the World Without Orphans Roadmap .
+8

-Introduction to the WWO Roadmap
+Introduction to the WWO Roadmap .
+9

-The Overview The River of Orphanhood and Vulnerability The WWO Roadmap Focus Areas
+The Overview .
+9

-The Vision
+The Vision .12

-The Collaboration
+The Collaboration .13

-Section I: Broadscale Collaboration
+Section I: Broadscale Collaboration .15

-The Overview, the Vision, the Collaboration , the Learning Community Approach
+The Overview, the Vision, the Collaboration , the Learning Community Approach .16

 1. Preparation for Broadscale Collaboration.
-2. Motivated by a Sense of Calling.
-2. Understanding the Need: Urgency and Opportunity.
-2. Understanding the World Without Orphans Vision, Mission, and Cornerstones.
-2. Commitment to Core Values 2.
-Caring for Ourselves Spiritually, Relationally, and Practically 2.
+Motivated by a Sense of Calling.
+Understanding the Need: Urgency and Opportunity.
+Understanding the World Without Orphans Vision, Mission, and Cornerstones.
+Commitment to Core Values Caring for Ourselves Spiritually, Relationally, and Practically.
+The Learning Community Approach. .19 .19 20 20

-2. Building a Team

-Casting the WWO Vision

-3. Strategic Thinking
+2. Building a Team Casting the WWO Vision Building Relationships with Potential Partners.
+Growing Collaboration by Developing Teams Responsibilities of a Facilitation Team 22 22 22

-Understanding Prevention and Family-Based Care Assessing your Country's Needs and Opportunities
+3. Strategic Thinking.
+Understanding Prevention and Family-Based Care Assessing your Country's Needs and Opportunities Creating a Strategy Working with Others 24 24 26

-4. Raising Awareness
+4. Raising Awareness 28

-5. Supporting the Church
+5. Supporting the Church 29

-6. Equipping Others with Best Practices
+6. Equipping Others with Best Practices .31

-7. Maturing an Initiative
+7. Maturing an Initiative 32

-8. Monitoring and Evaluation for Broadscale Collaboration
+8. Monitoring and Evaluation for Broadscale Collaboration 32

-9. Conclusion
+9. Conclusion 33